sysbio-curie/transmorph/docs/sections/tutorials.rst

 Tutorials
 =========

-Using transmorpg within a scanpy pipeline
+Using transmorph within a scanpy pipeline
 -----------------------------------------

 .. toctree::